locpetro/luckyorange-integrations-technical-assessment/README.md

 #### **1\.
 Setup**

 * Create a project in your personal Github repository that you can share.
-You’ll send the link to the completed project to [cpetro@luckyorange.com](mailto:cpetro@luckyorange.com) when you are ready.
+You will email the link to the completed project to [cpetro@luckyorange.com](mailto:cpetro@luckyorange.com) when you are ready.

 * Inside this github project, you will find a [main.db.zip](https://github.com/locpetro/luckyorange-integrations-technical-assessment/blob/main/README.md) file.
 Unzip this file using the password provided in the technical assessment email we sent.